py-bootcamp/movie-recommender/README.md

-# A (Random) movie recommender running on GCP Cloud Run
+# A (Random) movie recommender running on GCP App Engine

 ## To run the app